OlGe404/microk8s/README.md

 For more information about this problem, checkout:
 * https://github.com/projectcalico/calico/issues/3094
 * https://docs.projectcalico.org/reference/node/configuration#ip-autodetection-methods

-## Additional configuration
-In addition to enabling the `rbacs` and `dns` Microk8s add-ons the playbook will edit, generate and deploy some files to ensure a comprehensive experience with the local kubernetes environment:

-* add the current user to the microk8s group to interact with Microk8s as a non-root user
-* append aliases for common commands to the $HOME/.bash_aliases file
-* generate a $HOME/.kube/microk8s_config file to interact with the Kubernetes API
-* deploy the kubernetes-dashboard

 ## Uninstall
 To uninstall microk8s, remove your user from the microk8s group and delete the microk8s group, execute